manolitto/joplin-mail-gateway/README.md

 Simple (bash-based) mail gateway for the open source note taking and to-do application Joplin

+## Features

+- automatically fetch mails from a certain mail account and add all new mails as Joplin notes
+- automatically add mail attachments
+- provide tags via mail subject (with #-syntax)
+- chose notebook via mail subject (with @-syntax)
+- automatically run OCR on images and add text to bottom of note
+- automatically add PDF text part to bottom of note

 ## Prerequisites

 1. Joplin (Terminal application) installed and configured